There are hundreds of kitchen gadgets on the market, but there are a few basic items that would make most cooks happy this season.

 Ramekins: If you know someone who likes to bake who doesn't own a set of ramekins, then perhaps they should.
 These versatile single-sized vessels can be used for baking and presenting a multitude of dishes, ranging from crème brulee to mac and cheese.
 Ideal for portion control, the simple bakeware can withstand high heat and look elegant while doing it.

 Potted herb garden: When the weather gets drab and dreary lighten the mood with plants.
 A living bouquet composed of sage, rosemary and thyme can be a welcome addition to kitchens during the holiday season.
 Often used in tandem, the herbs are essential ingredients for seasoning poultry meat and flavoring bread stuffing.
 With a bit of luck potted herbs will thrive through the winter with a modicum of water and sunlight.
-When spring comes arrives, a handful of rosemary sprigs can flourish into a rosemary bush, when planted in south-facing yards with arid soil.
+When spring arrives, a handful of rosemary sprigs can flourish into a rosemary bush, when planted in south-facing yards with arid soil.